corbob/corbob.github.io/_posts/2018-8-29-Azure-Functions-FTW.md

 Invoke-RestMethod "https://api.github.com/repos/$Username/$Username.github.io/pages/builds" -Method Post -Headers @{ 'Authorization'="token $Token"; 'Accept'= 'application/vnd.github.mister-fantastic-preview+json' }
 ```

+# Break it on down

+I'm trying not to reproduce everything that Evert, but the basic breakdown as listed on his article:

+1. Create a [Personal Access Token][2] on GitHub.
+2. Make sure you give it at least the `repo` and `user` privileges.
+3. Make sure you add `future: false` to your `_config.yaml`.
+4. Write a blog post, and set the `date` to some point in the future.

+Once we've setup the Token, and set our `_config.yaml` properly, we can go ahead with the function.
+If we check out the GitHub [API documentation][3] we'll see that we can just make a simple web request to the API endpoint with our token and voila it initiates a build.

 # Costs

 I told you I'd get to costs...
 Unfortunately, it is looking like this isn't quite as cheap as AWS lambda functions.
 I haven't gone a full billing cycle, but at 9 days in, this is showing as costing $0.01 CAD so far.
 This isn't due to runtime of the function though.
 This is due entirely to the underlying storage costs.
 Apparently we need to pay for somewhere to store our function.
 And really, if it's going to cost us a few pennies a month, it's close enough to free.